CPC(LEGAL) - OFFICE MANAGEMENT: RECORDS MANAGEMENT

 A board shall designate an individual or an office or position as the records management officer for the district.

 The name, office, or position of the records management officer shall be entered into the minutes of the board and filed by the records management officer with the director and librarian of TSLAC within 30 days after the date of the designation.

 Any subsequent designations of a new individual or a new office or position shall be entered into the minutes and reported to TSLAC in the same manner as the original designation.

 If the order designating a records management officer designates an office or position rather than an individual, a new holder of that office or position must file the holder's name with TSLAC within 30 days after the date of assuming the office or position.

 - Assist in establishing and developing policies and procedures for a district's records management program;

-- Administer the records management program and provide assistance to the custodians in order to reduce costs and improve record-keeping efficiency;
+- Administer the records management program and provide assistance to custodians for the purposes of reducing costs and improving recordkeeping efficiency;

-- Disseminate to the board and custodians of records information concerning state laws, administrative rules, and government policies relating to a district's records; and
+- Disseminate to the board and custodians of records information concerning state laws, administrative rules, and government policies relating to district records; and

 Local Gov't Code 203.023

 A board by ordinance or order shall establish a records management program to be administered by the records management officer.
 The ordinance or order must provide methods and procedures to enable the board, custodians, and the records management officer to fulfill the statutory duties and responsibilities concerning management and preservation of records.
 The ordinance or order may prescribe any policies or procedures for the operation of the records management program that are consistent with the requirements of Local Government Code Title 6, Subtitle C rules adopted under it.
 A copy of the ordinance or order must be filed by the records management officer with TSLAC within 30 days after the date of its adoption.
 Local Gov't Code 203.026(a)–(c)